mceq-project/MCEq/README.rst

 	   $ conda install --file conda_req.txt

 	This will ask conda to download and install all needed packages into its default environment.

-If you know what a `virtualenv` is, the corresponding commands to download and install all packages in a newly created environment `mceq_env` are
+#.
+(Optional, can be skipped) If you know what a `virtualenv` is, the corresponding commands to download and 	install all packages in a newly created environment `mceq_env` are

 	.. code-block:: bash